Learn about STEM/STEAM Opportunities at FWPS

 - Computer science curriculum focused on coding and robotics.

-For two consecutive years, FWPS hosted two successful STEM Exploration Nights with high levels of partnerships with 90+ booths representing local colleges, universities, apprenticeship programs, and local and national companies.
+For three consecutive years, FWPS hosted third successful STEM Exploration Nights with high levels of partnerships with 90+ booths representing local colleges, universities, apprenticeship programs, and local and national companies.
 As a result, 5,000 scholars from preschool through twelfth grade and their families attended the events to learn more about STEM career opportunities.

 From elementary school exploratory learning opportunities to middle and high school college-preparatory courses, FWPS is paving the STEM path for your child to be successful in college, career and beyond.